EricHype/scratch_interview/README.md

 (Multi parameter search)
 - /api/v1/books/search - Parameters: firstName, lastName, titleText, contentText, tags, categories, publishedDate, operator, languages, pageNumber, pageSize, limit, sortKeys.
 Formats are same as above, sortkeys should be in "column:asc,column2:desc" format.

-# 5) Things still to do/code stuff I'm not that happy with.
+# 5) Things still to do/stuff I'm not that happy with.

 This implementation is laregly a brute force one, given the nebulous nature of the problem, which is massively inefficient.
 Seriously, it took me a full day of working on it and re-reading the problem before I finally figured out what Scratch was probably trying to have me code so they could evaluate.
 Sadly, by that time, I had already put a lot of hours into the single-parameter routes and the tests that go with them, so I ended up shorting what was probably the more important stuff they'd like to see in the multi-parameter route and backing repository.
-Really wish I had understood better or the problem was written more clearly.
+I really wish I had understood what was written better or the problem was written more clearly so I knew where to spend my time.

 The service class violated the single object responsibility principle, so I'd love to refactor that.
 Additionally, I'd like ot add in memory indexes on the collection for different columns to speed up searches.
 It's not hard to get a pretty decent speed gain over the simple iterate-over-whole-collection version I did as an initial implementation.